POSTGRADUATE TAUGHT AWARDS

 All candidates must enrol as students of Swansea University and pay the appropriate fees prescribed by the University.
 As enrolled students, candidates must comply with the University's academic and general regulations.

-Full-time Postgraduate Certificate, Postgraduate Diploma or Master’s candidates may not normally* concurrently be enrolled on another Postgraduate Certificate, Postgraduate Diploma or Master’s degree programme** leading to the award of a qualification in this or another university/institution without the express permission of the Chair of the Academic Regulations and Cases Board.
+Full-time Postgraduate Certificate, Postgraduate Diploma or Master’s candidates may not normally concurrently be enrolled on another Postgraduate Certificate, Postgraduate Diploma or Master’s degree programme* leading to the award of a qualification in this or another university/institution without the express permission of the Chair of the Regulations, Quality and Standards Committee.

 *Staff members enrolled on the PGCtHE as a condition of employment or probation are exempt from the above concurrent enrolment regulation.